 An Accessible Hike in Bolton Landing

-There is a parking area right at the trail head, making it convenient for anyone who is bringing gear for photography, a picnic, kids or pets.
+There is a large parking area for the Pinnacle Preserve at the trail head, making it convenient for anyone who is bringing gear for photography, a picnic, kids or pets.
 It was a chilly morning but after five minutes on the trail, the incline steepened just enough to make it comfortable.

-The Pinnacle connects to trails leading to Cat Mountain and Edgecomb Pond, making it an easy starting point for a full day on the trails.
+The Pinnacle connects with Bradley's Lookout, making it an easy starting point for a full day on the trails.